msyamkumar/cs220-projects/spring20/p6/README.md

 TOTAL SCORE: 5.00%
 ```

-### Q2: what is the average price of wine?
+### #Q2: What is the average price of wine?

 Be careful!
-There may be missing price information for some rows, so
+There may be missing price information for some rows.
+Skip rows without price information and do not include them in your calculation.
-it's best to skip those.

-### Q3: List all wineries which produce wine in New Zealand?
+### #Q3: List all wineries which produce wine in New Zealand?

 Answer in the form of a list containing no duplicates!! (for this and future questions).

-### Q4: which wine varieties contain the phrase "cranberry" in the description?
+### #Q4: Which wine varieties contain the phrase "cranberry" in the description?

 This should match anything containing "cranberry" (in any case), regardless of
 spacing.

-### Q5: which wine varieties contain the phrase "lemon-lime soda" in the description?
+### #Q5: Which wine varieties contain the phrase "lemon-lime soda" in the description?

-### Q6: which wine varieties contain the phrase "black-fruit" in their description?
+### #Q6: Which wine varieties contain the phrase "black-fruit" in their description?

-### Q7: which wine varieties are anagrams of the phrase "antibus governance"?
+### #Q7: Which wine varieties are anagrams of the phrase "antibus governance"?

 If you liked Professor Langdon's adventures in Da Vinci Code, you'll have fun with this one. :)

-An anagram is a word or phrase formed by rearranging the letters of a
-different word or phrase, using all the original letters exactly once.
+An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, using all the original letters exactly once.
 (Read more here: https://en.wikipedia.org/wiki/Anagram).
 For our
-purposes, we'll ignore case and spaces when considering whether two
-words are anagrams of each other.
+purposes, we'll ignore case and spaces when considering whether two words are anagrams of each other.

 Hint: although you'll need to loop over all the names to check for
 anagrams, checking whether a single word is an anagram of another word